electronicarts/EASTL/doc/Bonus/tuple_vector_readme.md

 differences.

-However, even if not using it strictly as a replacement for vector, it is still useful as a tool for simplifying management of an otherwise "raw" or "naked" usage of a structure of arrays.
+However, even if not using it strictly as a replacement for vector, it is still useful as a tool for simplifying management of an otherwise raw usage of a structure of arrays.

 For example, it may be desirable to use tuple_vector just to perform a single large memory allocation instead of a series of smaller memory allocations,